sendbird/sendbird-platform-sdk-csharp/docs/ApplicationApi.md

 ## AddIpToWhitelist

-> InlineResponse2006 AddIpToWhitelist (string apiToken = null, AddIpToWhitelistData addIpToWhitelistData = null)
+> AddIpToWhitelistResponse AddIpToWhitelist (string apiToken = null, AddIpToWhitelistData addIpToWhitelistData = null)

 Add an IP to a whitelist